-Fresh from starring in their individual movies,
+Fresh from starring in their individual movies, The Avengers

 consist of Captain America (Chris Evans), Iron Man (Robert Downey JR), Thor (Chris Hemsworth) and The Hulk (Mark Ruffalo).
 In The Avengers, they team up supporting players Black Widow (Scarlett Johansson) and Hawkeye (Jeremy Renner), under the direction of Nick Fury (Samuel L Jackson) and S.H.I.E.L.D, to take on Loki (Tom Hiddleston), who shows up on Earth to lay claim to a powerful energy source and open a portal for his invading alien army.

-Considering the build-up that involved four individual feature films over a four year period, an A-list cast, a huge budget, an array of iconic characters and a writer/director with one of the most distinct and fanatically adored voices in entertainment today, it’s safe to say that
+Considering the build-up that involved four individual feature films over a four year period, an A-list cast, a huge budget, an array of iconic characters and a writer/director with one of the most distinct and fanatically adored voices in entertainment today, it’s safe to say that The Avengers

 comes with massive expectations.
-And, while most fans would probably be happy if the film merely lived up to expectations, it’s equally safe to say
+And, while most fans would probably be happy if the film merely lived up to expectations, it’s equally safe to say The Avengers

 surpasses them with swagger befitting Earth’s Mightiest Heroes.